-This study presents the most continuous proxy record for environmental water 18O from the Last Glacial Maximum (LGM) to present from sediments of Burial Lake, located in the northwest Brooks Range of northern Alaska, which was part of northeastern Beringia during the Pleistocene.
-The sub-millennial scale record is based on the 18O values from fossil chironomid head capsules that covers a portion of Marine Isotope Stage 3 (MIS-3; ~39 to 34k cal a BP), and continuously spans the full glacial to the late Holocene (~20.4 to 2.5k cal a BP).
-Chironomids are non-biting midges that are ubiquitous at high latitudes and their chitinous larval stage headcapsules are resistant to decomposition (Verbruggen et al., 2010a).
+This study presents the most continuous proxy record for environmental water 18O from the Last Glacial Maximum (LGM) to present from sediments of Burial Lake.
+The site is located in the northwest Brooks Range of northern Alaska, which was part of northeastern Beringia during the Pleistocene.
+The sub-millennial scale record is based on 18O values from fossil chironomid head capsules.
+It covers a portion of Marine Isotope Stage 3 (MIS-3; ~39 to 34k cal a BP) and continuously spans the full glacial to the late Holocene (~20.4 to 2.5k cal a BP).
+Chironomids are non-biting midges; they are ubiquitous at high latitudes and their chitinous larval stage headcapsules are resistant to decomposition (Verbruggen et al., 2010a).
 Whereas taxonomic assemblages of fossil chironomid headcapsules can provide reconstructions of past growing season temperatures (Axford et al., 2009; Luoto et al., 2017) including those of Burial Lake documented by Kurek et al. 2009, and referred to hereafter as T July chiron, chironomid 18O values reflect lake water 18O in which they grow, exhibiting a relatively minor temperature fractionation for oxygen (Verbruggen et al. 2010b; Wang et al., 2009; Wooller et al., 2004; Arppe et al., 2017; van Hardenbroek et al., 2018; Lasher and Axford, 2019; Lombino et al., 2021).
-Regional and global calibration studies show that the 18O value of lake water primarily dictates the 18O value of chironomids irrespective of taxonomy (Wang et al., 2008 and Soto et al., 2013).
-Chironomids are a particularly valuable proxy in regions where lacustrine carbonates are either discontinuously preserved or absent altogether, which characterizes large regions of Beringia (Wooller et al., 2012a; Wooller et al., 2018).
+Regional and global calibration studies show that the 18O value of lake water primarily dictates the 18O value of chironomids, irrespective of taxonomy (Wang et al., 2008 and Soto et al., 2013).
+Chironomids are a particularly valuable proxy in regions where lacustrine carbonates are either discontinuously preserved or absent altogether, as is the case for large regions of Beringia (Wooller et al., 2012a; Wooller et al., 2018).

 The chironomid-18O record of Burial Lake reflects the combined effects of changes in the 18O values of source waters to the lake, such as precipitation and groundwater.
-Evaporation effects are strongly controlled by lake hydrology, including lake configurations spanning from a closed, shallow terminal basin to a throughflow and overflowing headwater source.
-These factors are in addition to the magnitude of changes in relative humidity controlled by factors such as proximity to marine shoreline, the length of the ice-free growing season and temperature.
-Thus, the interpretation of Burial Lake 18O values is aided by the previously reconstructed chronology of lake levels and July-temperature chiron, which provide data relevant to understanding P-E (Finkenbinder et al., 2015; Kurek et al., 2009).
-Further information is provided by aeolian dust deposition, and paleoproductivity (Dorfman et al., 2015; Finkenbinder et al., 2018).
-With such a wealth of available multiproxy data, Burial Lake is unique for the exploration of thermal and hydrologic aspects of Beringian paleoclimate and the dynamic processes of their interaction during the late Pleistocene and early Holocene transition.
-Their comparison allows the highly unusual opportunity to explore evaporation, a variable of high bioclimatic importance for cold-adapted vegetation responses during full glacial and de-glacial periods (e.g., Guthrie, 2001).
-From the results, we evaluate relationships between hydrologic change at Burial Lake within the context of other paleoenvironmental records from Eastern Beringia (Bartlein et al., 1991), including the interactions between global boundary conditions and regional-scale forcings (Bartlein et al., 2015).
+Evaporation effects are strongly controlled by lake hydrology, including lake configurations that range from a closed, shallow terminal basin to a throughflowing and overflowing headwater source.
+To these factors is added the magnitude of variations in relative humidity, which is in turn controlled by proximity to the marine shoreline, length of the ice-free growing season and temperature.
+The interpretation of Burial Lake 18O values is thus aided by previously reconstructed chronologies of lake levels and July-temperature chiron, which provide data relevant to understanding P-E (Finkenbinder et al., 2015; Kurek et al., 2009).
+Further available information relates to aeolian dust deposition and paleoproductivity (Dorfman et al., 2015; Finkenbinder et al., 2018).
+With such a wealth of multiproxy data, Burial Lake has unique potential for exploring the thermal and hydrologic aspects of Beringian paleoclimate, particularly the dynamics of their interaction during the transition from late Pleistocene to early Holocene.
+Their comparison provides the highly unusual opportunity to explore evaporation, a variable of high bioclimatic importance for cold-adapted vegetation responses during full glacial and de-glacial periods (e.g., Guthrie, 2001).
+Using these records we assess hydrologic change at Burial Lake within the context of other paleoenvironmental records from Eastern Beringia (Bartlein et al., 1991), including the interactions between global boundary conditions and regional-scale forcings (Bartlein et al., 2015).

 Study site and Regional Isotope Hydrology